EbTech/rust-algorithms/README.md

 ## For Competition Programmers

 The original intent of this project was to build a reference for use in programming competitions such as [Codeforces](http://codeforces.com) and the [Google Code Jam](https://code.google.com/codejam).
-As a result, it contains algorithms that are frequently useful to have in one's toolkit, with an emphasis on making the code concise and easy to modify in time-constrained settings.
+As a result, it contains algorithms that are frequently useful to have in one's toolkit, with an emphasis on making the code concise and easy to modify under time pressure.

 Most competitive programmers use C/C++ because it allows for fast coding as well as fast execution.
 However, these languages are notoriously unsafe, wasting a considerable share of the contestant's time and attention on accident prevention and debugging.
 Java is the next most popular choice, offering a bit of safety at some expense to coding and execution speed.
 To my delight, I found that Rust provides a lot more safety than Java without the visual clutter, and it's *fast*.
 A proficient Rust programmer stands to gain a competitive advantage as well as a more pleasant experience!

 ## Programming Language Advocacy

-My other goal is to show the world that C++ and Java kinda suck, and that *it doesn't have to be this way*.
+My other goal is to show developers that C++ and Java kinda suck, and that *it doesn't have to be this way*.
 Rather than trying to persuade you with words, this repository aims to show by example.
 See [Jim Blandy's *Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or just [dive in](https://www.rust-lang.org)!

 ## Contents